myspc-development/art-test/docs/archive/ArtPulse_Codex_Next_Steps_Checklist.md

 ## 🎯 3.
 Widget Registration in WordPress
 - [x] Register new widgets with WP dashboard
-- [x] Expose widget configuration in Admin Widget Editor
+- [x] Expose widget configuration in the Dashboard Builder
 - [x] Add visibility toggles and role targeting

 ---